himanshuraimau/project0/.github/instructions/frontend.instructions.md

 Provide project context and coding guidelines that AI should follow when generating code, answering questions, or reviewing changes.
 # Frontend Instructions

-Use **bun** for the whole project, including the frontend and backend.
+Strictly use **bun** for the whole project, including the frontend and backend.
 This ensures a consistent and efficient development environment.

 The whole project is built with **Next.js**.